outfrost/godot-template/README.md

 * Debug label for continuous monitoring of arbitrary data
 * `GroupMessenger` for sending notifications to node groups
 * Hook-based debug script template for easier local testing without implementation changes
+* A license which you may or may not want to remove once you start a project ;)

 ## Contributing